bipinprasad/storm/docs/Docker-support.md

 This page describes how storm supervisor launches the worker in a docker container.

-### Motivation
+## Motivation

-This is mostly about security.
+This is mostly about security and portability.
 With workers running inside of docker containers, we isolate running user code from each other and from the hosted machine so that the whole system is less vulnerable to attack.
+It also allows users to run their topologies on different os versions using different docker images.

 ## Implementation